About the Library of Things

 If you think we are charging too much, or too little, please do let us know and we will consider whether to adjust the price; remember, we are still quite new and still learning.
 Each catalogue entry has a link to enable you to put in a comment on the pricing of that item; please do use it.

 How do I pay for my items?

 You pay when you come to collect your item.
-The online catalogue has an integrated payment system (you will use this if you make a donation when you sign up or take out annual or monthly membership); you can also use this to pay for your loans.
+The online catalogue has an integrated payment system; you can also use this to pay for your loans.
 We also take cash, and have a clever gadget that will allow you to pay with a credit or debit card, contactless, or with your phone.

 Do I need to join the Library?

 If you want to borrow anything, you must join.
 Go to www.shareoxford.org/membership to see the details and follow the links.
 The registration process takes only a couple of minutes.
 (Note: our catalogue and membership program is GDPR-compliant.)